 Secret Glacier Lagoon

 As we continued our drive along the coastline we came to our next stop, the “secret” glacier lagoon.
 We found it thinking it was the main glacier lagoon we were trying to get to… it wasn’t.
 Looking around, we had the place to ourselves.
-We realized we had found “the secret lagoon” the local’s told us about.
+We realized we had found “the secret lagoon,” the locals told us about.

 Jökulsárlón Glacier Lagoon

 We were greeted immediately by the reindeer grazing in a clearing when we pulled in to park.
-Jökulsárlón Glacier Lagoon is a must visit destination on your trip to Iceland.
+Jökulsárlón Glacier Lagoon is a must-visit destination on your trip to Iceland.
 Boat tours are available on the lagoon to take you further into the glacier water.
-We were shocked that despite the freezing water of the lagoon, it was full of wild life.
+We were shocked that despite the freezing water of the lagoon, it was full of wildlife.

 We watched the sea lions play in the lagoon while we sat and listened to the sounds of the ice moving in the water.
 After we’d had our fill of adorable animal friends we headed out of the lagoon and across the street.

-The ice from the glacier lagoon washes ashore the black sand beach.
+The ice from the glacier lagoon washes ashore on the black sand beach.
 Scattered across the beach were giant chunks of ice, giving the beach the famous name “Diamond Beach”.

 When we could no longer handle the cold beach in our wet clothes, we headed back to our cabin for the night, where more amazing scenery awaited.

 We got up early and took advantage of the complimentary breakfast the cottage offered.
-It was a 5.5-hour drive north to get to the city of Akureyri, Iceland’s second most populous city.
+It was a 5.5-hour drive north to get to the city of Akureyri, Iceland’s second-most populous city.
 We spent 2 nights in the northern part of Iceland, chasing waterfalls and exploring the Lake Myvatn areas.

 Krafla Vita Crater